 Befriending is at the core of Restore’s work.
 Befriending is a service provided by trained volunteers to offer support and encouragement to refugees and asylum seekers who have experienced loss and trauma and are attempting to rebuild their lives in Birmingham.
 We hope that those we work with will be able to say: “I was a stranger and you welcomed me.”
 So we start with welcoming strangers and aim to help their integration into wider society.

 Restore’s befriending scheme involves the training and matching of volunteers with asylum seekers to provide one-to-one support.
-In 2016 we received 228 formal referrals of asylum seekers, and made 88 new befriending matches.
 People supported by Restore are referred by health professionals, refugee support agencies (e.g. Freedom from Torture) and fellow refugees and asylum seekers.